Detailing The Italeri 1/35 Scale Elco PT 109 Kit

 2013 March 25, page added.

-David Waples pointed out that the hull is flat on top, where the deck joins.
-It should be level with the water line at the bow and kick up slightly at the stern.
+David Waples pointed out that the hull is flat on top, at the sheer where the deck joins.
+It should be a gentle "S" curve when viewed from the side, level with the water line at the bow and kicking up slightly at the stern.
 A PT Boat Forum post regarding these can be found here.
 See also the Hull page.

 Additional detail can be added to the hull through the addition of the many inlets and outlets found on the sides and bottom.
 A PT Boat Forum post regarding these can be found here.
 The Elco Parts Catalog Dick Washichek has made available will be of great help.

 The deck perimeter on the model has a raised edge, it should be sanded off.
 Per David Waples, the deck is flat, it should have a crown.
 See David's post above.